httpwg/http-extensions/draft-ietf-httpbis-proxy-status.md

 When adding a value to the Proxy-Status field, intermediaries SHOULD preserve the existing members of the field, to allow debugging of the entire chain of intermediaries handling the request.

 Proxy-Status MAY be sent in HTTP trailers, but -- as with all trailers -- it might be silently discarded along the path to the user agent, so this SHOULD NOT be done unless it is not possible to send it in headers.
+Additionally, an intermediary that might send Proxy-Status in a trailer section of a message that already contains a Proxy-Status header field SHOULD append a member to that header field, so that the trailer value's ordering relative to other intermediaries can be understood.

 For example, if an intermediary is streaming a response and the upstream connection suddenly terminates, Proxy-Status can be appended to the trailers of the outgoing message (since the headers have already been sent).

 Origin servers MUST NOT generate the Proxy-Status field.